Types of STDs & Infections

 Gonorrhoea is often caught alongside chlamydia.
 About 1 in 3 women infected with gonorrhoea also has chlamydia.
 The bacteria that cause gonorrhoea need to be inside the human body to survive.
 For this reason, you can only catch it through sexual activity (and not through contact with objects/swimming etc).

 The symptoms of gonorrhoea include the same irregular discharge as the one caused by chlamydia (from the vagina or penis).
-As with chlamydia, many infected patients won’t develop any symptoms even though the infection can cause damage to women’s reproductive system in the long run
+As with chlamydia, many infected patients won’t develop any symptoms even though the infection can cause damage to women’s reproductive system in the long run.

 Men, however, sometimes suffer from infections of the urinary tract and associated symptoms when infected with chlamydia: painful urination and discharge from the penis.
 If untreated, the bacteria can spread to the rest of the body, often infecting the skin or muscle joints.